reeonce/reeonce.github.io/_posts/swift/2015-03-12-strings-and-characters.markdown

 let constantString = "Highlander" constantString += " and another Highlander"
-// this reports a compile-time error - a constant string cannot be modified”
+// this reports a compile-time error - a constant string cannot be modified
 ```

 > 注: